 Foresight (Ex): Starting at 8th level, a pugilist can always act in a surprise round even if he does not notice his enemies, though he remains flat-footed until he acts.
 In addition, a pugilist gains a bonus on initiative rolls equal to half his black belt level.
 At 20th level, a pugilist’s initiative roll is automatically a natural 20.

 Chain Punches (Ex): Starting at 12th level, the speed training a pugilist undergoes shows in the speed of his attacks.
-On a full attack action, a pugilist can choose to double the attacks he gets but when doing so he cannot add any Strength bonuses to the damage.
-Chain punches doesn’t double extra attacks gain through haste or any other similar effects that grants additional attacks except for Two-Weapon Fighting feats.
+While fighting unarmed or wielding monk weapons and using a full attack action, a pugilist can choose to double the attacks he gets but when doing so he cannot add any Strength bonuses to the damage.
+Chain punches doesn’t double extra attacks gained through haste or any other similar effects that grants additional attacks except for Two-Weapon Fighting feats nor does it stack with any other class feature that doubles a number of attacks.

 Quivering Palm (Su): Starting at 16th level, a pugilist can set up vibrations within the body of another creature that can thereafter be fatal if the pugilist so desires.
 He can use this quivering palm attack once per day, and he must announce his intent before making his attack roll.
 Creatures immune to critical hits cannot be affected.
 Otherwise, if the pugilist strikes successfully and the target takes damage from the blow, the quivering palm attack succeeds.
 Thereafter, the pugilist can try to slay the victim at any later time, as long as the attempt is made within a number of days equal to his pugilist level.
 To make such an attempt, the pugilist merely wills the target to die (a free action), and unless the target makes a Fortitude saving throw (DC 10 + half of the black belt’s level + his Wisdom modifier), it dies.
 If the saving throw is successful, the target is no longer in danger from that particular quivering palm attack, but it may still be affected by another one at a later time.
 A pugilist can have no more than 1 quivering palm in effect at one time.
 If a pugilist uses quivering palm while another is still in effect, the previous effect is negated.